|Berkeley Parents Network|

 Charter schools are also public schools, and they are open to all children in California regardless of which school district they live in.
 Charter schools are a relatively new concept in California, and there can be a lot of fluctuation in enrollment and popularity.
 Oakland has a great many charter schools; other East Bay cities have few or none.
 Some charter schools are very popular and are difficult to gain entrance to, others are easier.
 You can read reviews of some of the charter schools Here.

 You can register at any time, although if you register during the official enrollment period (usually January-February for the following Fall), you have a better chance of getting your choice of school in some districts such as Berkeley and Oakland.
-You will usually need to visit the school district's office in person in order to enroll your child and you will need to have proof of your residence, such as a rental agreement, bank account, etc. This means that you will most likely be registering your child after you have already moved here, and found a place to live.
+You will usually need to visit the school district's office in person in order to enroll your child and you will need to have proof of your residence, such as a rental agreement, bank account, etc. This means that you will most likely be registering your child after you have already moved here and have found a place to live.
 In addition to proof of residence in the district, you will need your child's birth certificate and immunization record, along with reports/grades from previous schools.

-Once you have registered, however, your child can usually begin attending school immediately.
+Once you have registered, your child can usually begin attending school immediately.
 All residents within a school district are guaranteed a place in a school in the district.
 Each district has its own requirements about what is required, so check their website (see BPN's list of Public School Districts for links.)

 If you are interested in a Charter School, you will need to contact the school directly.
 See the list of local charter schools.